 In this review, I have tried to be as unbiased as possible.

-- The PrepCast™ is the first and only 35 hour long PMP® Exam Video Workshop.
+- The PM Prepcast is the first and only 35 hour long PMP Certification Course.

-- It has 111 lessons (including bonus material) with a total duration of over 47 hours - 38 hours video and 9.5 hours of audio.
+- It is a video course of 140 lessons (including bonus material) with a total duration of over 50 hours.

 - The video material is in the form of Powerpoint-style presentations (you see the slides, not the presenter).

-- You can use it on your computer, iPod, iPhone or any modern smartphone or multimedia player.
+- You can use it on your computer, iOS or Android based smartphone or tablet, or any modern multimedia player.

-- Total file size of all episodes is about 2.6 GB.
+- Total file size of all episodes in high resolution is about 11.13 GB.
 The material gets downloaded to your computer automatically, by simply pointing your iTunes or other similar player to a web URL.

-- Using this workshop, you can earn 35 Contact Hours, which are a pre-requisite for the PMP Exam, at your own pace and anywhere.
+- Using this workshop, you can earn 35 Contact Hours of education credits, which are a pre-requisite for the PMP Exam, at your own pace and anywhere.

 - You need to pass a 25 question online test to receive your 35 Contact Hour Certificate.
 You need to answer 17 out of 25 questions correctly in order to pass the exam.
 You can take the test anytime and as many times after 2 weeks of purchasing the product.